Miter clamp

 A mitre clamp alone (top) and holding wood (bottom).

-Mitre clamps or miter clamps clamps are designed to hold mitre joints together.
+Mitre clamps or miter clamps are clamps designed to hold mitre joints together.

 History

 The earliest mitre clamps are a simple spring in a C-shape with sharpened points that are sprung onto the outside corner of the mitre joint.

 In a later design, right angled plates are higher than the screws and the holder.
 The screws go under the frame (work-piece) to be held, and the bit clamps down on the lower-edge of the frame.

 Recent designs are more complicated; a rigid body holds one fixed and one moveable jaw activated by a cam.
 An example of newer clamps is Jim Chestnut's Clam Clamp.